guyroyse/dnd-and-graph-databases/code/docker/README.md

 it were a local install of Redis.
 Just ensure that you shut down any other Redis instances that might be on port 6379 before starting this one.

-It also run Redis in snapshot mode.
-Periodically, as defined in the docker-compose.yml, a snapshot of the database will be saved to disk.
-When the server is stopped and started, that snapshot will be loaded back into memory, reconstructing the original dataset.
+It also run Redis Insight 2.0 on port 8002.
+Just point your web browser of choice to http://localhost:8002 and start browsing your database.

-The image stores the data file under the ./data directory.
+The image stores the data file under the ./data directory in a file named dump.rdb.

 To launch Redis simply enter: